Prescriptions › Ketamine

 Many people experience heightened anxiety and depression. ketamine therapy is an alternative for the treatment of mood disorders, such as depression, anxiety, and obsessive-compulsive disorders.

-Over several decades, research has shown that low-dose ketamine has anti-depressive properties.
+Over several decades, research has shown that low-dose ketamine has antidepressant properties.
 Ketamine has been incorporated into the treatment of psychiatric disorders, such as major depressive disorder (MDD), bipolar disorder, and post-traumatic stress disorder (PTSD).

 Did you know that ketamine can also be used to treat post-operative, chronic and acute pain conditions, and neuropathic conditions such as headaches and migraines?
 Compounds with ketamine as an ingredient may be used as a non-opioid alternative for pain conditions in the forms of creams or gels.